Connect with others who understand.

 What Causes Migraine vs. Other Types of Headaches?

 The exact cause of migraine isn’t fully understood.
 They’re thought to result from a combination of environmental and genetic factors.
-Changes in the trigeminal nerve, a key pain pathway in the brain, may play a role.
-Hormones like serotonin and substances called calcitonin gene-related peptides (CGRP) may also contribute to migraine.
+Changes in the trigeminal nerve activate brain signals, and these signals trigger inflammatory responses in areas of the brain that are sensitive to pain.
+Neurotransmitters such as serotonin and calcitonin gene-related peptides (CGRP) are believed to play a role in the spread of migraines and migraine symptoms.

 Tension Headache Causes